armanriyazi/armanriyazi.github.io/docs/about.md

 icon: material/emoticon-happy-outline
 search:
 exclude: false
-type:  English
+type:  About
-keywords:  English
+keywords:  About armanriazi
-feature:  English
+feature:  About
-title: "Example Page"
+title: "About Me"
+layout: page
-author: "Mary Marple"
+author: "Arman Riazi"
 ---

 # About Me